Abdullah Sadiq: Biography

 He did his early education from Islamia Collegiate School.
 Therefore, after his matriculation from Islamia Collegiate school, Sadiq joined the Islamia College Peshawar in 1958.
 Influenced by Abdus Salam and his work, Sadiq studied for his double major in physics and mathematics, and learned the Zeeman effect, light interferences using the Pérot and Michelson interferometer.
 In 1962, Sadiq obtained his BSc in physics, and a minor in mathematics.
 In 1967, Abdullah Sadiq attended Peshawar University, where he joined the physics department as a graduate student, and taught courses in mathematics.
 In 1969, he received his MSc in physics under the supervision of physicist Abdul Majid Mian from the University of Peshawar.
 His mentor, Abdul Majid Mian, refused to recommend him for a job after his college degree and instead advised him to gain a doctorate in physics.

-His mentor recommended him to go to the United States and gain a doctorate degree in material physics from the University of Illinois at Urbana-Champaign.
+His mentor recommended him to go to the United States and gain a doctorate degree in material physics from the University of Illinois Urbana-Champaign.
 He went to United States for higher studies.
-In 1971, he got his PhD in condensed matter physics under the supervision of Leo Kadanoff from the University of Illinois at Urbana-Champaign, US.
+In 1971, he got his PhD in condensed matter physics under the supervision of Leo Kadanoff from the University of Illinois Urbana-Champaign, US.
 Sadiq was a guest lecturer at International Centre for Theoretical Physics (ICTP).

 Sadiq was a close friend of Russian theoretical physicist Nikolay Bogolyubov.
 Sadiq also worked as the rector of Ghulam Ishaq Khan Institute of Engineering Sciences and Technology in Topi, Pakistan.
 He retired in September 2007 and resided in his home town of Peshawar and focused on his school in RextinKore.
 Recently, he moved to Islamabad, where he joined Air University at Pakistan Air Force (PAF) as a nuclear physicist and also taught solid state physics and condensed matter physics there.
 He is also serving as a dean of physics department Air University.

-Research in physics

-Sadiq's keen research in statistical mechanics, fluid mechanics and superconductivity.
-Also, his research interests in condensed matter physics have included Ising models, correlated percolation and its relationship to spin glass transition and long-chain polymers.
-He has been active in the area of computer simulation of physical systems, and his current studies relate to the kinetics of irreversible chemical processes.
-He is also teaching ordinary differential equations to mechatronics engineering department.